-Khaliah is the recipient of the Houston Business Journals prestigious 40 under 40 award, the 2018 Game Changer Award, and received a proclamation from the Mayor of Houston stating October 29 as Khaliah Guillory Day.
+Khaliah is the recipient of the Houston Business Journals prestigious 40 under 40 award, the 2018 Game Changer Award, and received a proclamation from the Mayor of Houston stating October 29 as Khaliah O. Guillory Day.
 A graduate of the University of Central Florida, Nicholson School of Communication, Khaliah received a bachelor’s degree in communications and is a member of Delta Sigma Theta Sorority, Inc.

 NGLCC Spotlight Supplier